-Information Law and Information Security considers the actual and potential issues posed by the digital age for law and legal systems.
+Information Law and Information Security considers the actual and evolving issues posed by the digital age for law and policy.

 To critically assess and analyse the impact and efficacy of current and prospective legal instruments designed to regulate the use and misuse of a variety of IT applications in the context of privacy, data protection, freedom of information,defamation and criminal activity.

 By the end of this module the student should be able to:

 1. critically assess and evaluate contemporary legal issues and identify lacunas in the law in the context of parties' rights and duties and remedies